becmacc/beyflow-chat/replit.md

 The frontend is built with **React 19** and **Vite**, utilizing **Zustand** for state management (with middlewares like `persist` and `immer`).
 Styling is handled by **TailwindCSS v3**, implementing a cyberpunk/Web3 theme with neon colors, glitch effects, and custom fonts (Inter, Space Grotesk, Orbitron). **Framer Motion v11** provides smooth animations and transitions, while **Three.js** with **React Three Fiber** is used for 3D graphics, including interactive particle systems, holographic AI host, and audio-reactive elements.

 ### Semantic Color System
-Global semantic color modes (neutral, positive, warning, danger) affect the entire application including cursor-reactive lighting, workflow node execution states, and hologram host appearance.
-Color modes provide visual feedback for system states and user interactions.
+Global semantic color modes (neutral, positive, warning, danger) provide dramatic visual feedback throughout the application.
+The InteractiveLighting component creates pulsing colored gradients and corner lights that respond to color mode changes: cyan/teal for Neutral, green for Positive, orange for Warning, and red for Danger.
+These color modes affect cursor-reactive lighting, background atmosphere, workflow node execution states, and hologram host appearance.
+The ColorModeControl buttons at the top center allow instant switching between modes with immediate, obvious visual changes.

 ### Workflow Builder Module
 The visual workflow builder offers a drag-and-drop canvas with 15+ node types categorized into Triggers (ChatGPT, Webhook, Schedule), Actions (Make.com, OpenAI, Gmail), and Logic (Condition, Delay, Filter).
 It features a functional execution engine that processes nodes, makes real API calls (OpenAI via Replit AI Integrations), displays real-time progress, and provides detailed execution logs.
 OpenAI integration leverages Replit AI for GPT-4o access, billed via Replit credits.